Two moms devastated by police shootings say change is coming

-KANSAS CITY, MO (KCTV) -- Two mothers whose sons were shot and killed by police speak out.
+KANSAS CITY, Missouri (KCTV) -- Two mothers whose sons were shot and killed by police speak out.
 Their stories are alike, and yet so different.

 The shootings happened years apart.
 One in the city, the other in the suburb.
 One is black, the other white.
 But, the women are bonded by understanding.
 They’ve endured something most of us can’t imagine.